 16.2.2 Disclosure: Prior to award, the contents of any response to a quotation shall not be disclosed to any other business from which the same request for quotation is also being solicited.

-16.2.3 Bidders List: Although publication is not required, the purchasing office shall send copies of the notice, request for quotes, or informal invitation for bids involving the expenditure of more than $10,000 but not exceeding $30,000 to those businesses which have signified in writing an interest in submitting bids for particular categories of items of tangible personal property, construction, or services, and which have paid any required fees..
-For purposes of this policy, an annual fee of $25.00 will place a business on the registration list.
+16.2.3 Bidders List: Although publication is not required, the purchasing office shall send copies of the notice, request for quotes, or informal invitation for bids involving the expenditure of more than $10,000 but not exceeding $30,000 to those businesses which have signified in writing an interest in submitting bids for particular categories of items of tangible personal property, construction, or services, and which have paid any required fees.

 16.2.4 Award: Award shall be made to the business offering the lowest acceptable quotation.